 Long-term volunteers (5+ weeks) - Congregations can choose to provide a stipend directly to the volunteers if they wish.
 Please include this information in the initial Volunteer Request.

 • Congregations/ministries in the same region could also choose to share a team.

 An ideal number for a typical team is two to four volunteers, but not exclusively held to that number.

 High school-aged volunteers require an adult chaperone.
 The chaperone is also expected to participate and would qualify as a volunteer.

 The congregation should prepare the project schedule in advance.

-Kingdom Workers volunteers are encouraged to use their gifts to serve at least six hours a day – five days a week.
+Volunteers are encouraged to use their gifts to serve at least six hours a day/five days a week.
 This includes preparation for the outreach project.

-We encourage you to join the Kingdom Workers volunteers in daily Bible studies and reflection while they are on site.
+We encourage you to join the volunteers in daily Bible studies and reflection while they are on site.

-Prepare for pre-trip communication with the Kingdom Workers team either through email, phone calls, or a team teleconference call.
+Prepare for pre-trip communication with the team either through email, phone calls, or a team teleconference call.